MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-softwarekey-to-softwarekey.md

     For example: First run **$TPD_Password = Read-Host -AsSecureString**.
 Then run **Import-AadrmTpd -TpdFile E:\contosokey1.xml -ProtectionPassword $TPD_Password -Active $true -Verbose**.
 When prompted, enter the password that you specified earlier, and confirm that you want to perform this action.

 4. When the command completes, repeat step 3 for each remaining .xml file that you created by exporting your trusted publishing domains.
 But for these files, set **-Active** to **false** when you run the Import command.
-For example: **Import-AadrmTpd -TpdFile E:\contosokey2.xml -ProtectionPassword -Active $false -Verbose**
+For example: **Import-AadrmTpd -TpdFile E:\contosokey2.xml -ProtectionPassword $TPD_Password -Active $false -Verbose**

 5. Use the [Disconnect-AadrmService](http://msdn.microsoft.com/library/azure/dn629416.aspx) cmdlet to disconnect from the Azure RMS service: